-The relationship between aerosol particles and cloud systems is a poorly understood nonlinear process and is the largest uncertainty to accurately predicting climate and extreme weather events.\cite{IPOC2013,Bohren1983} Aerosol particles serve as nucleation sites for water molecules to condense into droplets, forming clouds.
-Recent work posited that aerosol particles from the exhaust of ships enhanced the intensity and electrification of storms, showing that the density of lighting strikes doubled over shipping lanes.\cite{Thornton2017} Moreover, ultrafine aerosol particles (diameter $< 50~nm$) where once thought to be too small to influence cloud formation, but have recently been shown to significantly intensify the convective strength of cloud systems,\cite{Rosenfeld2018} indicating nanoparticle aerosols may also be used for geoengineering applications.\cite{Keith2010,Besteiro2018}
+The relationship between aerosol particles and cloud systems is a poorly understood nonlinear process and is the largest uncertainty to accurately predicting climate and extreme weather events.\cite{IPOC2013, Rosenfeld2018} Aerosol particles serve as nucleation sites for water molecules to condense into droplets that can then form into clouds.
+Recent work posited that aerosol particles from the exhaust of ships enhanced the intensity and electrification of storms, showing that the density of lightning strikes doubled over shipping lanes.\cite{Thornton2017} Moreover, ultrafine aerosol particles (diameter $< 50~nm$), once thought to be too small to influence cloud formation, have recently been shown to significantly intensify the convective strength of cloud systems,\cite{Rosenfeld2018} indicating that nanoparticle aerosols may also be used for geoengineering applications.\cite{Keith2000, Keith2010,Palmer1980,Palmer1983, Leung1985, Besteiro2017, Besteiro2018}

-The influence of nanoparticle aerosols on cloud formation is extremely complex and hard to disentangle, therefore a significant need exists to experimentally model these systems in controlled environments to carefully examine the nano-scale mechanisms governing these macro-scale processes.
-Aerosols composed of micrometer sized particles have been thoroughly investigated for decades.\cite{Bohren1983} However, the experimental aerosolization and optical detection of nanoparticle aerosols is a longstanding challenge due, in part, to aggregation transitioning from the liquid to the gas phase, relatively dilute concentrations, or small light-matter coupling.\cite{Koman2018}
+The influence of nanoparticle aerosols on cloud formation is extremely complex and hard to disentangle, and a significant need exists to experimentally model these systems in controlled environments to carefully examine the nanoscale mechanisms governing these macro-scale processes.
+Aerosols composed of micrometer-sized particles have been thoroughly investigated for decades.\cite{Bohren1983} However, the experimental aerosolization and optical detection of nanoparticle aerosols is a longstanding challenge due to factors such as aggregation upon the liquid-gas phase transition, relatively dilute concentrations, or small light-matter coupling.\cite{Koman2018}